• Recipes

 • ¼ cup butter melted or can use coconut oil, melted.

-• 2 tbsp sweetener of choice: coconut sugar for primal or for low carb use 2 tbsp erythritol.
+• 2 tablespoon sweetener of choice: coconut sugar for primal or for low carb use 2 tablespoon erythritol.

 • 2 (8 ounce) packages cream cheese (2 @ 8 ounce size for 16 ounce total)